Error-331/code_tests/docs/bible/links.md

 Legitimate Pleasures - March 9 (order your priorities, save the sinners, preach now, look for a divine opportunity);

 Don't be Impressed - March 10 (justice will be done, God is omnipotent, tremble before God);

+Helpless without Him - March 11 (pray about everything, prayer is the oxygen of the Christian life, without Him we can do nothing);